Berlin Cable

 While the official next election day is almost a year away (September 28, 2025), most observers expect early elections next spring, after the FDP has left the government.
 This expectation has been fed by Lindner in particular.
 He has spoken of a “fall of decisions” and has openly speculated about an early end.

 “Stability is of outstanding importance for Germany,” he told the podcast of Table.Briefings, a newsletter-based news provider, on October 3.
-“At some point, however, a government can became itself part of the problem.”
+“At some point, however, a government can become itself part of the problem.”
 Two weeks earlier, after his party had lost its third regional election in a row in the former East Germany (the FDP is no longer represented in the regional parliaments of Thuringia, Saxony, and Brandenburg), Lindner spoke of the “courage” his party needed to continue in government, should it prove able to enact polices that “are good for the country,” or else use that courage “to spark a new dynamic.”

 A Tricky Step

 For the FDP, entering the “traffic light coalition” (co-called because of the parties’ colors red, green, and yellow) was always tricky politically, but the only way to facilitate political change after Chancellor Angela Merkel’s 16-year reign.
-The party entered into it on the basis of two conditions: no tax rises and a return to the “debt brake,” which limits new debt to 0.15 percent of GDP.
+The party agreed to it on the basis of two conditions: no tax rises and a return to the “debt brake,” which limits new debt to 0.35 percent of GDP.
 (The “debt brake” had been suspended since 2020 because of the COVID-19 crisis.)
 Lindner becoming finance minister was also part of the deal.
 The idea: His “fiscal rectitude” would keep FDP voters on board who were unhappy with their party enabling a leftwing government.

 The SPD and the Greens agreed to these demands in December 2021.
 Three months later, Russian President Vladimir Putin created a “new world” (Foreign Minister Annalena Baerbock, also of the Greens) by launching his brutal full-scale invasion of Ukraine.
 On February 27, 2022, when many still assumed the Russians would take Kyiv within days, Scholz coined the term “Zeitenwende” to describe what had happened: A watershed moment had taken place, the dawn of a new era in which old assumptions and policies now longer apply.